jingrentay/CPTS423/README.md

 ### Prerequisites

 * Node.js 16.17.1
-* Access to MongoDB and authorized credentials for the database.
+* Access to MongoDB Cloud Atlas and authorized credentials for the database.
 * Git

 ### Add-Ons

+* MaterialUI: library of React UI components for creating a clean and functional user interface (part of node dependencies - run `npm install` to download).

 ### Installation Steps